awpala/pluralsight-cpp/01-learn-to-program-with-cpp/01-01-course-overview/README.md

-# Section 1 - Coruse Overview
+# Section 1 - Course Overview

 (N.B.
 This introductory section has no content)